JoaoHenz/JoaoHenz.github.io/index.md

 ## Game Programmer at Izyplay Game Studio:
 ### September, 2020 -> Present
-I am currently working with at Izyplay Game Studio in Porto Alegre.
-We work mostly with mobile games, but some of our games have also been a success in the web.
-We have a very fast pace here, and I have worked in dozens of projects.
-Here are some of the most notable I have worked on:
+Responsible for implementing gameplay features, translating requirements from the game design team, sdk integrations, porting for web and other platforms.
+The company has a very fast pace, and I have worked in dozens of projects.
+I am also responsible for modelling game and networking systems for new projects.
+Here are some of the most notable projects I have worked on:

 ![Adventure Miner Logo](/assets/images/adventureminer_logo.png)
 ![Adventure Miner Gameplay](/assets/images/adventureminer.png)